mundialis/docker-pdal/README.md

 # PDAL docker image

+Repo which contains a Dockerfile to compile [PDAL](https://pdal.io) - Point Data Abstraction Library.
-The related docker image created and available for download from here:
+The related docker image is created and available for download from here:

 https://hub.docker.com/r/mundialis/docker-pdal

 ## Background info

-This docker image is based on alpine
+This docker image is based on Alpine Linux.

-Build with
+It is build with
 ```
 docker build . -t docker-pdal